vnksnkr/remote-test-system/README.md

 ## Features :

 * Automated testing and Real-time Control Support
-* Advanced actions for testing such as bounces, encoder skipping
+* Advanced actions for testing such as button bounces, encoder skipping
 * Easy to use python framework

 ## Usage :